Garrett-Productions/udemyUltimateSEO/SectionsOfSEOCourse/onPageSEO.md

 - Avoid repeating words in a URL

 NOTE
-- if you have decent ra nkingss and links pointing to your current page you may want to avoid changing the URL's.
+- if you have decent rankings and links pointing to your current page you may want to avoid changing the URL's.
 Changing the URL can result in a dropping rank
 Its better to try optimizing the other 2 kings first first.
 Aternate solution would be to do a 301 redirect.
 - if you had a link to the old page it will automatically be relinked to the new URL

 -------Second King-----
 - main heading text you see in results
-* Yoast.seo is a searchj plugin
+* Yoast.seo is a search plugin

 * With Yoast SEO and activated, go to EDIT SNIPPET.
 - craft your own title tag based on the keywords you have.